LaMonte Wade Jr Player Props: Giants vs. Orioles

 Orioles Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Orioles pitching staff ranks 10th in the league.
+- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles' 4.25 team ERA ranks 15th across all MLB pitching staffs.
+- The Orioles have a 4.21 team ERA that ranks 15th across all MLB pitching staffs.

-- Orioles pitchers combine to surrender 67 total home runs at a clip of 1.2 per game (to rank 19th in the league).
+- Orioles pitchers combine to give up 68 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- The righty last appeared on Saturday against the Texas Rangers, when he went 6 1/3 innings, allowing three earned runs while giving up five hits.
+- His last time out came on Sunday against the Texas Rangers, when the right-hander threw 6 2/3 innings, surrendering one earned run while giving up four hits.

+- The 26-year-old has a 3.89 ERA and 7.4 strikeouts per nine innings in nine games this season, while allowing a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.